 The Suzuki Raider is a racing motorbike at heart.
 Designed for street racers and small circuit track events.
 For the city it is an absolute blast to smash aggressively through traffic.
 The brakes on this roaring go-kart outperform any rivals within its class despite being the lightest and smallest motorbike within its category.
 The Raiders bodywork is not exactly “firmly” attached to the motorbike and vibrates around – it is clear that this machine was built with speed in mind and it lacks in some areas of convenience.
 The Raider is the motorbike that is designed for someone who can really drive and can put its amazing power to weight ratio to good use.
 It is for fun and the owner of this motorbike should probably already have experience driving as well as other more convenient motorbikes sitting around as a backup.
 Worth noting that the Raider is disappointingly “restricted” within Vietnam which means it needs modifying and money spent on it to unleash its true potential.

 You love driving!
 You have more convenient backup motorbikes around!
 Acceleration and adrenaline sends joyful shivers down your spine and you have the skills to handle this go-kart!

-- Tigit also uses the Honda XR in fully guided motorcycle tours.
+- Honda XR is also used in our fully guided motorcycle tours.

 The XR 150cc is a large framed dual sport and has become the most common motorbike used for off-roading and tours within Vietnam.
 The “XR” is an international name and most motorbike enthusiasts who enjoy off-roading will be familiar with the 250cc+ versions.
 A farm vehicle at heart (Americans will call them “dirt-bikes”) and we consider them reliable tractors on two wheels.
 They are comfortable to sit on and despite the aggressive look, the XR is a gentle giant.